A Figure from the Common Lot

 “Now,” Serrigny said.
 “Madame Rose allows me this small room for my own use, at times I do not wish my presence in the city known.
 However, we are under siege, and Paris has become overcrowded.
 Why be selfish?
 Monsieur Gremot, do you find it acceptable?”

-He tailed off, finding nothing served by pretense.
+He left off, finding nothing served by pretense.
 “Monsieur Serrigny, I am sorry to say, I have not been listening, as Monsieur Broughton tells you.”
-He thought he had been half-listening, but Serrigny’s question made no sense to him.
+He thought he had been half-listening, but Serrigny’s question made no sense.

 “It is not so much to copy letters,” Broughton said.
 “Much of the work can be done here.”